HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Value Sets

-A value set is a group of coded values, usually representing the acceptable values in a FHIR element whose data type is code, Coding, or CodeableConcept.
+A value set is a group of coded values representing acceptable values for a FHIR element whose data type is code, Coding, or CodeableConcept.

-Value sets are defined using the declarative keyword `ValueSet`, with optional keywords `Id`, `Title` and `Description`
+Value sets are defined using the declarative keyword `ValueSet`, with optional keywords `Id`, `Title` and `Description`.

 Codes must be taken from one or more terminology systems (also called code systems or vocabularies).
 Codes cannot be defined inside a value set.
 If necessary, [you can define your own code system](#defining-code-systems).